 Accept offers of help

 If someone offers to bring something and it would be helpful for them to do that, then let them.
-It’s also no sin to ask people to bring things – in fact it can be very flattering.
+It’s also no sin to ask people to bring things – in fact it can be very flattering for them.
 Ask your friend to bring ‘that wonderful cheese ball’ she always makes or ‘those amazing chocolate cupcakes’.
-No one likes to arrive at a party empty handed anyway.
+No one likes to arrive at a party empty handed anyway and letting others help is a great way to enjoy holiday entertaining without stress.

 Make sure you have time to enjoy the party too

 Choose things you can make ahead of time, and don’t be over optimistic about how much time you will have to get ready.
 I use plenty of make ahead recipes and also don’t worry about working in the kitchen when guests are present.
 Most people end up in the kitchen anyway!